anxkhn/azure-ai-900-exam-prep/questions.md

 You need to extract key terms from the reports to generate summaries.
 Which type of AI workload should you use?

-1.  natural language processing
+A.  natural language processing
-2.  conversational AI
+B.  conversational AI
-3.  anomaly detection
+C.  anomaly detection
-4.  computer vision
+D.  computer vision

 **Answer(s):** A